mysql/mysql-utilities/doc/man/mysqldbcompare.rst

   mysqldbcompare --server1=root@host1 --server2@host2 db1.table1:dbx.table3
     --difftype=sql

-In this example, db1 exists on host1 and dbx exists on host2 as defined by position where the database and object to the left of the colon are located on --server1 and the database and object on the right is located on --server2.
+In this example, db1 exists on host1 and dbx exists on host2 as defined by position where the database and object to the left of the colon are located on the server designated by :option:`--server1` and the database and object on the right is located on the server designated by :option:`--server2`.

-  * --changes-for=server1 - The object definition on server1 is the object to be
-    transformed and is used to produce the difference or transformation compared to the definition on server2.
+  * :option:`--changes-for=server1`: The object definition on server1 is the object to be transformed and is used to produce the difference or transformation compared to the definition on server2.
 The output therefore is the transformation needed to make the object on server1 like the object on server2.
-  * --changes-for=server2 - The object definition on server2 is the object to be
-    transformed and is used to produce the difference or transformation compared to the definition on server1.
+  * :option:`--changes-for=server2`: The object definition on server2 is the object to be transformed and is used to produce the difference or transformation compared to the definition on server1.
 The output therefore is the transformation needed to make the object on server2 like the object on